awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 ```

 **Important**
-The URL expires 30 seconds after it is issued\.
-If the connection is not made before the URL expires, run `pcluster dcv connect` again to generate a new URL\.
+The URL expires 30 seconds after it's issued\.
+If the connection isn't made before the URL expires, run `pcluster dcv connect` again to generate a new URL\.

 #### Positional arguments<a name="pcluster.dcv.connect.arg"></a>